CharHubAI/CharHub-API/README.md

 # CharHub API Documentation/Information

 ### OpenAPI Documentation
-The public-intended endpoints are documented at (https://api.characterhub.org/openapi)[https://api.characterhub.org/openapi].
+The public-intended endpoints are documented at https://api.characterhub.org/openapi.
-Currently, the only endpoints intended for public use are read-only operations on publicly accessible characters and lorebooks.
+Currently, the only endpoints intended for public use are read-only operations on the latest version of publicly accessible characters and lorebooks.
 This will change in the coming weeks.

 ### Usage